-The outbreak of the COVID-19 pandemic and the measures adopted by the governments in Atlantic Canada to mitigate its spread have impacted the Corporation.
-The measures required the Corporation to cease operating the video lottery network and close its entertainment centre.
-Operations gradually resumed 8-12 weeks later, between May and July, however the Corporation continues to see intermittent regional and/or provincial disruptions due to these measures.
-Video Lottery operations rebounded quickly after re-opening, but these disruptions have negatively impacted the Corporation's financial performance during the year.
+The ongoing outbreak of COVID-19 and the measures adopted by the governments in Atlantic Canada to mitigate its spread have impacted the Corporation.
+The measures resulted in intermittent regional and/or provincial disruptions to the Corporation's video lottery network and its entertainment centre.
+Operations rebounded quickly after re-opening, but these disruptions have negatively impacted the Corporation's financial performance during the year.

-The COVID-19 situation's ultimate duration and magnitude of the impact on the economy and the financial effect on the Corporation's future revenues, operating results and overall financial performance is not known at this time.
 At the reporting date, the Corporation determined that COVID-19 had no impact on its significant accounting policies, contracts or lease agreements, the assessment of provisions and contingent liabilities, or the timing of revenue recognition.